ojuarapaul/ojuarapaul/README.md

 Hi!
-As I am very commited to improve my web developer skills, I have not had enough time to finish this.
+As I am very commited to improve my web developer skills, I have not had enough time to finish the read.me file.
 I sincerely apologize.
 Paul